 In 2008 SI Government Solutions was acquired by Raytheon.
-Since then we have continued our legacy of providing software and hardware level information security solutions for our government customers and have maintained autonomy and our own culture within the larger Raytheon.
+Since then we have continued our legacy of providing software and hardware level information security solutions for our government customers and have maintained our own culture within the larger Raytheon.
 SI, along with other small companies such as Pikewerks and Teligy have formed together as Raytheon Centers of Innovation.
 We focus on providing high end talent and solutions to solve hard problems in computer network operations.
 In addition to our competitive salary, one of the best benefits is that you no longer feel like the only smart person in the room.
 There’s always someone to learn from.

-Raytheon-SI is geographically diverse.
-In addition to the offices in Annapolis Junction Maryland we have locations in VA, FL, TX, and SC.
+Raytheon-COI is geographically diverse.
+In addition to the offices in Annapolis Junction Maryland we have locations in VA, FL, TX, AL, and SC.
 Fundamentally we are looking for the same core skill sets are each of our sites.
 However, as one would expect, each site has its own sub-cultures and focus areas.
 The Maryland office is a close-knit group of program and research teams, many of whom spend much of their time working side by side with our customers primarily on software development and software analysis projects.
 Being this closely embedded provides some excellent opportunities to actually see the results of your research being applied.
 Socially, we host local CTF events, trivia nights at local bars, or attend parties at each other's home often involving our various hobbies including blacksmithing, fire-spinning, or just assembling a ruben's tube or home made air cannon to launch glow sticks at night.

 We take our work and our fun seriously.
 We refuse any work that isn’t hard and engaging, we make sure our engineers have the tools they need to do their jobs, and focus on recognizing results.
 Our research and development projects cover the spectrum of offensive and defensive security technologies for computer network operations.
 It is safe to say that if it runs code somebody in our organization has looked at it or something in its class.